Frank Sawyer (criminal): Early life and criminal career

 James Sawyer was born near Durant, Oklahoma on May 1, 1899.
 Raised in a strict Baptist family, he was the fourth of nine children.
 However, he started getting into trouble as a teenager and, at age 17, started robbing banks with Jim Baldwin and Tom Slaughter.
 Sawyer was eventually thrown out and disowned by his parents after discovering stolen money from a then recent bank job.

 He eventually found work in the gambling halls of Wichita, Kansas.
 It was there that he met professional bank robbers Jeff Davis, Bud Maxwell and Henry Wells with whom he would take part in a string of bank robberies during 1917 and early-1918.
 Sawyer was then drafted into the U.S. Army but was discharged shortly after the Armistice and returned to Wichita where he became a professional gambler.
 He may have been connected to Al Spencer's gang, which robbed a large number of trains and banks during the early 1920s, but there is no conclusive evidence to support this claim.

 Sawyer was, however, responsible for killing two men in disputes over card games.
-The first was bank robber John Moore who he shot and killed after Moore accused of him of cheating.
+The first was bank robber John Moore whom he shot and killed after Moore accused of him of cheating.
 Afterwards, Sawyer briefly returned to his hometown where he shot a local card dealer named Bleaker whom he accused of cheating.
 Sawyer was arrested for the shooting in Dallas six months later and extradited back to Oklahoma where was convicted of murder and sentenced to life imprisonment.
 Arriving at the state penitentiary in McAlester on April 13, 1920, he was in prison for two years before escaping.
 It is unknown whether he was a member of the team that robbed a U.S. mail train of $20,000 on August 20, 1923, one which included Al Spencer, Frank Nash and several others, but several reports claim he was in the area where police and federal agents shot and killed Al Spencer near Bartlesville, Oklahoma a month later.